 If moving to Girdwood it is generally recommended that you have your own vehicle.
 However there is a local bus service.

-Glacier Valley Transit operates year round and has designated bus stops throughout Girdwood.
-GVT currently provides free fair, though they except donations as they are a non-profit.
+Glacier Valley Transit operates year-round and has designated bus stops throughout Girdwood.
+GVT currently provides free fare, though they accept donations as they are a non-profit.
 Also, the bus drivers except and appreciate tips!

 For more info check out – http://www.glaciervalleytransit.com/